ysahil97/tikz-to-yed-graphml/README.md

 # Tikz2GraphML: P2 File conversion
 [![CircleCI](https://circleci.com/gh/ysahil97/tikz-to-yed-graphml/tree/master.svg?style=svg)](https://circleci.com/gh/ysahil97/tikz-to-yed-graphml/tree/master)

 This README is about the description of our graph conversion software, what all constructs it can support and the current status of this software

 ## Aim

-Develop an efficient software which can convert every possible Tikz Graph present in Latex code in GraphML format.
+Develop an efficient software which can convert most of Tikz Graph present in Latex code in GraphML format.

 ## Requirements

-This software supportes Python>=3.7.0
+This software requires following pyhton packages

+colour==0.1.5
+numpy==1.16.2
+networkx==2.3
+matplotlib==3.0.3
+pylatexenc==1.4
+antlr4-python3-runtime==4.7.2

+Python Version 3.7.0

 ## Installation